tuantla80/Graph-Neural-Networks/Simple_MPNN/README.md

 - Read sdf file and store output as a list of molecule (as indicated in 2.)
 - Transform nodes of a molecule to 2D numpy array (num_atoms, 119) in which each atomic atom is transformed to 1 hot vector with length=119
   119 is number of elements of periodic table.
-- Train/test split of a list of molecules is for example 0.9/0.1
+- Train/test split of a list of molecules.
+Ex 0.9/0.1

 ### 4. MPPN Model for node features only thus it is a simple model: mpnn.py
 - Implemented MPNN mode using DGL